Deep green cathedral spires alternately bathing in sunlight and hiding behind misty puffs of cloud.

 Next: The North Shore & Mount Waialeale

-After the Na Pali Coast, you’ll fly over the North Shore of Kauai, over Hanalei Bay and other lesser-known beaches.
+After the Na Pali Coast, you’ll fly over the North Shore of Kauai, over Hanalei Bay and other lesser-known beaches that are stunning (and easy to visit on your Kauai itinerary).

 Following the Waimea River for a bit, you’ll head back inland to Mount Waialeale, which is known to be one of the wettest places on the planet.